aglora/neorv32/README.md

 P4: Complete system of a calculator designed in VHDL and C++

-All the documentation and results can be read in the .pdf which contains all the information about our practices.
+All the documentation and results can be read in the MemoriaPracticas.pdf file which contains all the information about our practices.

 INFORMATION ABOUT NEORV32 RISC-V Processor below: